How to Relieve Neck Pain from Sleeping Wrong

 4. Adjust Room Temperature

 Surprisingly, room temperature can affect muscle stiffness and sleep quality.
 Cold temperatures may cause muscles to tighten due to the body’s nervous system response, restricting blood flow.
-Maintaining a room temperature around 17 degrees Celsius can help prevent neck muscle stiffness and improve restful sleep.
+Maintaining a room temperature of around 17 degrees Celsius can help prevent neck muscle stiffness and support restful sleep.

 While these home remedies can provide temporary relief, persistent or severe neck pain or joint pain may indicate underlying health conditions requiring professional intervention.
-If your pain continues despite self-care, consult a physiotherapist for tailored treatment.
+If your pain continues despite self-care, consult a physiotherapist for tailored treatment and long-term pain management.

 When to Seek Medical Help for Neck Pain